 One of the most exciting features to come out of MacOS Catalina is its new second screen support feature, Sidecar.
 The new tech turns your iPad into a second screen for your Mac, as well as a drawing tablet for illustrators and designers.
-But to get the most out of Sidecar you’ll need to know how to set it up and what it requires to work properly.
+To get the most out of Sidecar, you’ll need to know how to set it up and what it requires to work properly.

 1. Check your hardware

 Sidecar only works on the newer models of iPads and MacBooks.
-According to that same white paper Apple published about Sidecar, Catalina’s second-screen support feature does have a processor requirement for Macs: You’ll need a Mac with at least a Skylake processor or later.
+According to that same white paper Apple published about Sidecar, Catalina’s second screen support feature does have a processor requirement for Macs: You’ll need a Mac with a Skylake processor or later.

 Furthermore, Sidecar can only be used on iPads that support Apple Pencil.
 The white paper also went on to list the individual iPad models that are able to run Sidecar: Sixth-generation iPads or later, fifth-generation iPad minis, third-generation iPad Airs, and iPad Pros (9.7-inch, 10.5-inch, 11-inch, and 12.9-inch models).

 2. Update to iPadOS and MacOS Catalina

 Next up is software.
 You will, of course, need to start by updating your Mac to Catalina.
 Start off by backing up your Mac, and then make sure you have at least a minimum of 12.5GB of storage (or at least 18.5GB of storage for Macs currently running OS X Yosemite or earlier).
 Once you’ve done all that, you’re ready to download Catalina.